thass0/thass0.github.io/_posts/2024-07-13-setting-up-an-x86-cpu.md

     ret
 ```

 Best print something so that we know the switch worked.
-Note the message in
+To do that, add a
+string with the message and a call to `print_string32` to the code.
+The `print_string32` function is super basic, so the message always shows
-the top left corner of the screenshot.
+up in the top left corner of the display.

 <img src="{{ '/public/figures/qemu-prot-mode-screenshot.png' | absolute_path }}" alt="QEMU screenshot of the protected mode message" class="screenshot" />